paddyohanlon/colmenacowork/_posts/2021-09-06-coworking-what-is-it-and-how-does-it-work.md

 Rural coworking is ideal for freelancers and digital nomads looking to escape the hustle and bustle of cities.
 It offers a quieter environment in more natural surroundings while still having access to all the necessary services.

 La Colmena is the perfect rural coworking to work from.
-It is located in Prado del Rey, Cadiz, Spain.
+It is located in the Sierra de Cadiz, Spain.

 It's open to entrepreneurs, freelancers, and digital nomads, any type of remote worker.
 If you want to be part of a community to help grow your business in serene surroundings, contact [La Colmena Coworking]({{ site.url_en }}).